spring-projects/spring-batch/README.md

 Here are some ways for you to get involved in the community:

 * Get involved with the Spring community on the Spring Community Forums.
 Please help out on the [gitter channel](https://gitter.im/spring-batch/Lobby) by responding to questions and joining the debate.
-* Create [JIRA](https://jira.spring.io/browse/BATCH) tickets for bugs and new features and comment and vote on the ones that you are interested in.
+* Create [issues](https://github.com/spring-projects/spring-batch/issues) for bugs and new features and comment and vote on the ones that you are interested in.
 * Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](https://help.github.com/forking/).
 If you want to contribute code this way, please familiarize yourself with the process outlined for contributing to Spring projects here: [Contributor Guidelines](https://github.com/spring-projects/spring-batch/blob/master/CONTRIBUTING.md).
 * Watch for upcoming articles on Spring by [subscribing](feed://assets.spring.io/drupal/node/feed.xml) to spring.io